Surviving the School Holidays with an Entitled Tween (and dealing with ungrateful children)

-Giving in to demands constantly means that our kids aren’t being encouraged to develop the resilience, self-esteem and coping skills that will help them though their teenage years and into adulthood.
+Giving in to demands constantly means that our kids aren’t being encouraged to develop the resilience, self-esteem and coping skills.
+Skills that will help them though their teenage years and into adulthood.

-Giving them impulse control, helping them to learn to manage their emotions, have empathy for others and gain self-discipline doesn’t happen overnight when they become teenagers.
+Giving them impulse control, helping them to learn to manage their emotions.
+As well as to have empathy for others and gain self-discipline doesn’t happen overnight when they become teenagers.
 Resilience is built up by teaching them to handle small disappointments and saying no (as much as it hurts you to do it too), so they can handle bigger setbacks later.

 Your tween is not just being a spoilt brat – they’ve got a lot of change going on right now

-So, did we create these monsters as parents?
+So, did we create these ungrateful children?
+Did we create these monsters as parents?
 Maybe a little bit.
 But that doesn’t mean it’s all our fault (even if they tell you it is).
 The pre-teen years are a time of immense change, physically, hormonally, socially and emotionally.
-As they develop their sense of self identity, they can become highly ego-centric and all those hormones and changes make it difficult to empathise and see issues from other viewpoints.
+As they develop their sense of self identity, they can become highly ego-centric.
+All those hormones and changes make it difficult to empathise and see issues from other viewpoints.

 With the physical and social changes, they can become obsessed with their image, and how they are seen by their peers.
-This was hard enough for us to handle in the 90’s, but is even tougher in the internet, Instagram and YouTube age where they are constantly bombarded with messages of not being enough without the right look and accessories.
-As they are increasingly away from their parents emotional support to their friends, they are testing new friendships and groups to find their place in the world.
+This was hard enough for us to handle in the 90’s.
+It is even tougher in the internet, Instagram and YouTube age.
+Tweens are now constantly bombarded with messages of not being enough without the right look and accessories.
+As they are increasingly away from their parents emotional support to their friends.
+They are testing new friendships and groups to find their place in the world.

 As tweens try and establish their identity, they can be very black and white with their views, and have a strong, but undeveloped sense of justice, leading to those famous mood swings and sensitivity that you haven’t seen since the toddler years.